Ameriprise Financial

-Ameriprise Financial, Inc. is a diversified financial services company and bank holding company incorporated in Delaware and headquartered in Minneapolis, Minnesota.
+Ameriprise Financial, Inc. is an American diversified financial services company and bank holding company based in Minneapolis, Minnesota.
 It provides financial planning products and services, including wealth management, asset management, insurance, annuities, and estate planning.

 As of April 2022, more than 80% of the company's revenue came from wealth management.

-The company's primary subsidiaries include Ameriprise Financial Services, RiverSource Life Insurance Company, and Columbia Threadneedle Investments, its global asset management brand, and a provider of investments to institutional and retail clients.

 Ameriprise was formerly a division of American Express, which completed the corporate spin-off of the company in September 2005.

-The company is ranked 245th on the Fortune 500.
-It is on the list of largest banks in the United States.
-It is also the 9th largest independent broker-dealer based on assets under management.
-It is one of the largest financial planning companies in the United States and is among the 25 largest asset managers in the world.
+The company is ranked 254th on the Fortune 500.
+It is on the list of largest banks in the United States and was ranked the 9th largest independent broker-dealer based on assets under management.
+It is one of the largest financial planning companies in the United States and ranks among the 25 largest asset managers globally.
 It is ranked 8th in long-term mutual fund assets in the U.S., fourth in retail funds in the U.K., and 27th in global assets under management.

-Current Operations
+Current operations

 The company specializes in retirement-related financial planning for affluent clients.
 It offers variable annuities and life and disability insurance.
-It also operates Ameriprise Bank, FSB which offers a variety of consumer banking and lending products and personal trust and related services.
-Since 2015, its asset management arm operates under the name Columbia Threadneedle Investments.
-The company uses three principal brands for its businesses in the United States: Ameriprise Financial, Columbia Management and RiverSource.
-The Threadneedle brand is used for its international asset manager's products.
+It also operates Ameriprise Bank, FSB, which offers a range of consumer banking and lending products, as well as personal trust and related services.
+Since 2015, its asset management arm has operated under the name Columbia Threadneedle Investments.
+The company uses three principal brands for its businesses in the United States: Ameriprise Financial, Columbia Management, and RiverSource.

 Ameriprise Financial Services, a financial planning and retail distribution subsidiary, is a registered broker-dealer and registered investment adviser.
-It has an integrated model of comprehensive and personalized financial planning, diversified product manufacturing and affiliated and unaffiliated distribution through its network of financial advisors and registered representatives.
+It has an integrated model of comprehensive and personalized financial planning, diversified product manufacturing, and affiliated and unaffiliated distribution through its network of financial advisors and registered representatives.
 The retail products and services that use the Ameriprise Financial brand include those that the company provides through its affiliated advisors (e.g., financial planning, investment advisory accounts, retail brokerage services and banking products) and products and services that it markets directly to consumers).
 RiverSource is the brand for the company's annuities products and for the protection products issued by the RiverSource Life companies, including life and disability income insurance products.